insight-platform/Savant/docs/source/advanced_topics/9_input_json_metadata.rst

 - ``metadata`` - mandatory key
 - ``objects`` - list of objects on the frame.
 If there are no objects on the frame or image, the list should be empty.

-Each item in the ``objects`` list must satisfy the format and data type of the AVRO specification schema for the metadata of the object (:ref:`reference/avro:Object Schema`).
+Each item in the ``objects`` list must satisfy the specified format.

 Example of metadata for one object